FiddlersCode/exchange_rate/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 To experiment with that code, run bin/console for an interactive prompt.

+## Assumptions
+In a job situation, I would clarify these assumptions but I decided that for the purposes of a tech test I could safely assume the following:
+- Rates should be kept only for the previous 90 days
+- Storing in a local file (as opposed to a DB) is fine
+- I did not need to choose a production-level API to use but simply provide the functionality to plug in.
+(Many of the production
+level APIs I looked at used JSON so there would be some different configuration but not much.)

 ## Design Process
 - Used event storming to get a full sense of the domain.
 While this library is solely to get exchange rates and not to calculate currency conversion, I did storm the process from the UI